 Decluttering your bookshelves isn’t easy when you’re a bibliophile.
-Here’s why it’s a good idea to unclutter your book collection, plus practical steps (and a bit of book collecting wisdom from Anne of Green Gables).
+Here’s why it’s a good idea to declutter your book collection, plus practical steps (and a bit of book collecting wisdom from Anne of Green Gables).

 If you already know me from my other blog, you know decluttering is a passion of mine, and that I find beauty in a simple home.